 Get out those paints, pencils, crayons and scissors and get your project started today!

 HEA sponsors an Electrical Safety Poster Contest open to any 3rd or 4th grade student attending school within our service area.
 Students’ parents or guardians must be active members of HEA.
 Posters must be created and drawn by the student and carry an electric safety message.
-The submission deadline was April 1, 2020 and winners were announced in April.
+The submission deadline was April 2, 2021 and winners are announced in April.

 Power Pledge Challenge